andrew/ultimate-awesome/README.md

 - [awesome-advent](https://github.com/cmpscabral/awesome-advent) - A curated list of advent articles.
 - [fucking-Awesome-Design-Tools](https://github.com/Correia-jpv/fucking-Awesome-Design-Tools) - The best design tools and plugins for everything.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-zsh-plugins](https://github.com/Correia-jpv/fucking-awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
-With repository stars⭐ and forks🍴.
 - [fucking-magictools](https://github.com/correia-jpv/fucking-magictools) - 🎮 📝 A list of Game Development resources to make magic happen.
 With repository stars⭐ and forks🍴.
 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome-continual-leaning-with-ptms](https://github.com/danelpeng/awesome-continual-leaning-with-ptms) - This is a curated list of "Continual Learning with Pretrained Models" research. .